mcneel/rhino.inside-revit/docs/pages/_en/1.0/index.md

 {% endcapture %}

 {% capture bim360_note %}
-{{ site.terms.rir }}Our BIM360 File Locker plugin allows your team to work with Revit, Rhino and Grasshopper files in the same BIM360 folder.
-This enables project teams to share the files, lock access and get alerts when working on the files and sync with BIM360 whether in Rhino or Revit.
+Our [BIM360 File Locker](https://github.com/eirannejad/BIM360FileLockerForRhino) plugin for Rhino 7, allows your team to work with Revit, Rhino, and Grasshopper files in the same BIM360 project.
+This enables project teams to link, share, lock access, get alerts, and sync with BIM360 using the [Autodesk Desktop Connector](https://www.autodesk.com/bim-360/desktop-connector/)
 {% endcapture %}

 {% capture api_note %}